 Researchers have found that children develop a variety of skills through block play, including: Math, Physics, Early Engineering, Creativity, Social Skills, Physical Skills, and More!
 Block Parties are scheduled free-play time with a variety of blocks for families with children ages 0 – 10 years.
 View/download more information about Block Parties here.

-If you would like to learn more or schedule a block party, please call Mandi Dornfeld (Winnebago County UW-Extension) at 920-232-1970 or email email@example.com
+If you would like to learn more or schedule a block party, please call Mandi Dornfeld (Extension Winnebago County) at 920-232-1970 or email email@example.com.

 Grandparents Raising Grandchildren